 He has particular ability and experience in cases which are very complicated.
-These include ones that are complicated due to either their very nature or allegation, or the sheer volume of material, such as large scale frauds, multi defendant murder cases, or extensive drug cases.
+These include ones that are complicated due to either their very nature or allegation, or the sheer volume of material; such as large-scale frauds, multi defendant murder cases, or extensive drug cases.
 He has the ability to digest and then marshal a huge volume of evidence.
 He has the strong ability to understand the complex, but also then explain it to others in clear, simple, and attractive terms.
 He has a very good understanding of the financial world and finds commercial concepts easy to understand and deal with.

 He has extensive appellate experience in the Court of Appeal.

-“He prepares thoroughly and is able to steer a case in a client’s favour and avoid pitfalls.
+He prepares thoroughly and is able to steer a case in a client’s favour and avoid pitfalls.
 He is always exceptionally well prepared

 Chambers UK 2019

-Legal 500 2019 - Leading Silks
+Legal 500 2019

-Chambers UK 2016
+Chambers UK 2018

-Middlesbrough Football Club (Nottingham 2018)
+Middlesbrough Football Club (Nottingham)

 Represented the Club avoiding payment of a quarter of a million pounds to a player intermediary convicted of fraud.

-R v Jeffrey (Birmingham 2018)
+R v Jeffrey (Birmingham)

-R v Greenfield and Others (Birmingham 2017)
+R v Greenfield and Others (Birmingham)

-Coughlan v NCA (2017 High Court)
+Coughlan v NCA (High Court)

 Represented Mr Coughlan seeking to commit a serving officer of the NCA to prison for contempt of court for dishonesty in a proceeds of crime hearing.
 The case was the first of its type.

-R v Fiaz Shariff (London)
+R v Shariff (Stratford Magistrates Court)

 Successful representation of a company director charged with criminal offences.

-R v NM (Birmingham 2016)
+R v M (Birmingham Magistrates Court )

 Successfully represented an Assistant Chief Constable charged with criminal offences.

-R v Reynolds (Worcester 2016)
+R v Reynolds (Worcester Crown Court)

 Defence of a financial adviser charged with fraud.
 Overlap with FSA allegations.

-Operation Falkenbach (Southwark Crown Court 2015)
+Operation Falkenbach (Southwark Crown Court)

-R v Melissa Swift (Birmingham CC 2015)
+R v Melissa Swift (Birmingham Crown Court)

-Prosecution of a Residential Home nurse who attempted to murder the elderly patients in her care
+Prosecution of a Residential Home nurse who attempted to murder the elderly patients in her care.

-R v W and R v F (Old Bailey 2015)
+R v W and R v F (Old Bailey)

-R v Lee Dunkley (Warwick Crown Court 2014)
+R v Lee Dunkley (Warwick Crown Court)

 Successful defence of a man charged with murder where the issue was diffuse axonal head injury causation.

-Operation Springtide (Stafford Crown Court 2013/4)
+Operation Springtide (Stafford Crown Court)

-R v David Anslow Birmingham (Crown Court 2012)
+R v David Anslow (Birmingham Crown Court)

 Represented Mr Anslow charged with the contract killing shooting of Michael Regan.

-R v F (Leeds Crown Court 2012 and Court of Appeal)
+R v F (Leeds Crown Court)

-R v FB (Norwich Crown Court 2012)
+R v FB (Norwich Crown Court)